OfficialLambdax/_storageS-UDF/README.md

 - Slow when adding elements
 - Slow when removing elements
 - Map interactions get slower the more Elements are stored within it (Adding 1e4 Elements took ~90sec)

+The Array Method.
+Functions that begin with _storageAL are tied to this method.
+Works on top of _storageGO.

+Pros
+- Fastest when getting all elements of a group
+- Fastest when adding elements to a group if used in conjunction with _storageALRapid
+- Elements with the same name can be added multiple times

+Cons
+- Slow when adding elements byitself
+- Slow when removing elements
+- Slow when checking the existence of a Element